A world without cervical screening

 Cervical screening can stop cervical cancer from ever developing.

-And although it’s something people often not something people look forward to, finding and treating abnormal cells really can save your life.
+And although it’s not something people look forward to, finding and treating abnormal cells really can save your life.

 In Yorkshire, the great news is the proportion of people attending their cervical screening within the target timeframe is slightly higher than the England average.
 However, there are areas within the county that rank much lower than the rest of England.
 We want to spread the message far and wide that attending your screening is a lifesaver.

 Should I still go to my cervical screening if I’ve had the HPV vaccine?

 Yes!
 It’s still important to go for cervical screening even if you had the vaccine when you were younger.
 There are many strains of the HPV virus and the current HPV vaccine doesn’t protect you against every type.
 The vaccine means that in the future, fewer people will carry the HPV virus but it’s still important to keep on going to any screening you’re invited to.